Incognito/rumprun_wiki_wiki/Home.md

 Welcome to the rump kernel wiki.

-If you are new to rump kernels, see http://www.rumpkernel.org/ for a short introduction.
+If you are new to rump kernels, see http://www.rumpkernel.org/ for a short introduction, including hyperlinks to key pages on this wiki.

 You can reach all the pages on this wiki from the navigation bar on the right.